 Course students will also have access to the virtual private classroom, where they can interact with the instructors and fellow students.

 - To follow the course, it is not necessary to have any prior knowledge of the design of sailing yachts.
 However, a technical or engineering background will help you out during the journey.

 - A minimum Navalapp membership level of “Subscriber” (free membership) is required to enroll in this course.

 Maxsurf software license

-After a thorough evaluation, the Royal Institution of Naval Architects (RINA) has found that the Navalapp courses Sailing Yacht Design 1 and Sail Design 1 meet the requirements for Continuing Professional Development (CPD) of the members of the Institution.
+After a thorough evaluation, the Royal Institution of Naval Architects (RINA) has found that Navalapp’s course Sailing Yacht Design 1 meets the requirements for Continuing Professional Development (CPD) of the Institution.
 Therefore, RINA has considered that the courses warrant their recognition and has issued a Certificate of Endorsement.

 During the evaluation, RINA studied different aspects of the courses, such as learning aims, content and structure, whether the information is up-to-date and is factually correct, students’ evaluations of the course, the supporting information and materials, the instructors’ expertise, the method by which the students are evaluated, and Navalapp’s organization standards.